2012 celebration of 100 years on the

 Wages for skilled workers were only about $70 per month. (from Homes in Alberta: Building, Trends, and Design by Donald G. Wetherell and Irene R. A. Kmet, ©1991, page 113.)

 Most workers could not afford to buy a house.
 Before 1914, a mortgage could be obtained from a trust company at 5% to 8% interest.
 A down payment of 40-50% was required, interest only was paid for the term (usually 5 years), and the entire principal was due at the end of the term.
-Builders and owners offered some easier terms, with down payments as low as 20%, with the balanced as rent. "... fully modern six-room house with bath and furnace in the suburb of Hillhurst was for sale at $3000, available for $800 in cash with the balance at $35 per month." (from Homes in Alberta: Building, Trends, and Design by Donald G. Wetherell and Irene R. A. Kmet, ©1991, page 115.)
+Builders and owners offered some easier terms, with down payments as low as 20%, with the balance as rent. "... fully modern six-room house with bath and furnace in the suburb of Hillhurst was for sale at $3000, available for $800 in cash with the balance at $35 per month." (from Homes in Alberta: Building, Trends, and Design by Donald G. Wetherell and Irene R. A. Kmet, ©1991, page 115.)

 Early Neighborhood Conditions